 Whereas, Def Jam has contributed substantially to the health of the music industry and the economy of NYC; and

-Whereas, Def Jam, which will reach its official 40th anniversary in 2023, continues to thrive, producing new music with up-and-coming artists, who will take their places alongside the pioneers who began their careers with Def Jam decades ago; and
+Whereas, Def Jam continues to thrive as it enters its 40th year in 2024, producing new music with up-and-coming artists, who will take their places alongside the pioneers who began their careers with Def Jam decades ago; and

-Resolved, That the Council of the City of New York recognize the contributions of Def Jam to the music industry and to music lovers everywhere by designating December 2023 as Def Jam Recognition Month in the City of New York.
+Resolved, That the Council of the City of New York recognizes the contributions of Def Jam to the music industry and to music lovers everywhere by designating January 2024 as Def Jam Recognition Month in the City of New York.

 LS #10955